On approximating shortest paths in weighted triangular tessellations

-Figure~\ref{fig:comparison-corner} shows an example, illustrating the three paths considered: the shortest path $ \mathit{SP_w}(s,t) $ (blue), the shortest vertex path $ \mathit{SVP_w}(s,t) $ (green), and the shortest grid path $ \mathit{SGP_w}(s,t) $ (red) in a $ 6 $-corner grid graph.
-Note that in all figures in this work, cells that are not depicted are considered to have infinite weight.
+Figure~\ref{fig:comparison-corner} shows an example, illustrating the three paths considered in this work: the shortest path $ \mathit{SP_w}(s,t) $ (blue), the shortest vertex path $ \mathit{SVP_w}(s,t) $ (green), and the shortest grid path $ \mathit{SGP_w}(s,t) $ (red) in a $ 6 $-corner grid graph.
+Note that, in the remainder of this work, any cell that is not depicted in the figures is considered to have infinite weight.
 In addition, if two paths coincide in a segment, one of them is depicted with dashed lines in that segment.